nh-server/switch-guide/docs/user_guide/sending_payload.md

 ### Instructions

 !!! tip ""
-    1. Download and run the payload injector
+    1. Download and run the payload injector (if you are on Linux, you will need to run this program as root or use `sudo`.)
     2. Connect your Switch in RCM to your PC using the USB cable
     3. Wait for your Switch to be shown as found in the injector
     4. Press `Select Payload`, and navigate to and select your hekate_ctcaer `.bin` file
-    6. Click `Send Payload!` to launch Hekate
+    5. Click `Send Payload!` to launch Hekate

 &nbsp;